 Association of South East Nations (ASEAN) Regional Forum – Introduction

 In 1967, the Organization of Southeast Asian Nations (ASEAN) was founded.
-It is a federation of ten countries that are physically located in the South Eastern region of Asia and India is the fourth-largest trading companion of it.
+It is a federation of ten countries that are physically located in the South Eastern region of Asia and India is its fourth-largest trading companion.
 ASEAN’s five founding members are:

 In 1996, India was admitted to the ASEAN Regional Forum (ARF).
 Since 2002, India and ASEAN have had yearly summits to promote cooperation in the areas listed below:

 - Social-Cultural ties

 - Economic ties

 - Political ties

 Act East Policy of India – How it strengthens partnerships between India and ASEAN.

 The institutional structures listed below are used to strengthen partnerships between India and the ASEAN.